Teresia-Kirungo/100-DaysOfCode-Python/README.md

 # 100-DaysOfCode-Python
 Started 100-DaysOfCode-Python on 19.01.2021, courtesy of [100 Days of Code - The Complete Python Pro Bootcamp](https://www.udemy.com/course/100-days-of-code/) by Dr. Angela Yu.
 Mastering Python by building 100 projects in 100 days.
 Learning to build websites, games, apps, plus scraping and data science.

-### The challenge instructions are commented out within the first few lines of the file and right below it, is the Code.<br>
+### The challenge instructions are commented out within the first few lines of the file and right below it, is the source code.<br>

 ## Day 1 Of 100-DaysOfCode-Python
 Created [day-1-band-name-generator.py](https://github.com/Teresia-Kirungo/100-DaysOfCode-Python/blob/main/day-1-band-name-generator.py) <br>